 1. Identify the journal you want to review for

-On the journal’s homepage you should be able to find author and reviewer guidelines, as well as their editorial policy.
+On the journal’s homepage, you should be able to find author and reviewer guidelines.
+Also, take a look at their editorial policy.
 You’ll be a better peer reviewer for them if you know the journal well.

-2. Develop your skills and understanding
+2. Develop your skills and knowledge

-3. Get some practise
+3. Get some practice

 4. Use your academic and professional networks

 You might find a colleague, mentor, or supervisor who can put you in touch with the editor.
-Some journals have extensive editorial boards, so don’t forget to check the online board listing in case you know anyone who could introduce you.
+Some journals have large editorial boards, so check the online board listing in case you know someone who could introduce you.

 5. Contact the editor directly

-Do you have any more tips for early career researchers who want to get into peer reviewing?
-Share your advice on Twitter using #TFReviewerTips.
+Do you have any tips for early career researchers on how to get involved in peer review?